meesterturner/cpcsprite/README.md

 This will copy an 8x16 block, starting at the uppermost-left corner of the screen, into the sprite bank at the position specified by the sprite number.

 `|put, <spritenumber>, <x>, <y>`
 This will paste a copy of the sprite with the given number at the co-ordinates given.
-Co-ordinates are based on the CPC's text grid, so the top left corner is 1, 1.
+X co-ordinates are 1-80 (160 pixels in `MODE 0`, can anchor to every second pixel due to screen memory) Y co-ordinates are 1-200, 1 being the top line.

 ## Limitations
 The functions currently only work in the CPC's `MODE 0` resolution.
 This is due to the way the system's video memory works.
 See the [CPCTelera Website](http://lronaldo.github.io/cpctelera/files/sprites/cpct_drawSprite-asm.html)

 ## Bugs
-There is currently an issue with the 8th line of the completed sprite not being painted as expected.
+* There is currently an issue with some lines of the completed sprite not being painted as expected in certain cases.

 ## To-do
-* More accurate pixel-based x/y co-ordinates
 * Optimise the code further for speed
 * Labels in the assembler to allow better direct calling from
 * Change 8x16 blocks to 16x16 blocks for tiles, and include 8x8 sprite option